markushinz/socket-gateway/README.md

 ### Certificates

 * Two certificates for mutual authentication of the two layers.
-Such certificates con be created with the following commands:
+Such certificates can be created with the following commands:

 ```
 innerLayer=dns.inner.layer